PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 From such innocents there are possible to learn a lot.
 I.e.:
 * Passport of Opportunities — set of words plausibly could link with a "Gold" Passport System.
 A way to get more non-hard workers & tourists.
 * Aliens registration center — According the first word who has only Russian translation and English translation in here [vlkk.lt](https://terminai.vlkk.lt/paieska?search=Alien&zodzio_dalis=0&kalba=2&kaip0=on&sritys=&statusas=0&rykiavimas=0) plausibly could make anti-advertising to the rest of the World.
 At least this does not include Extraterrestrials (Chapter 12) [nasa.gov](https://www.nasa.gov/wp-content/uploads/2015/01/archaeology_anthropology_and_interstellar_communication_tagged.pdf).
+Russian Wikipedia Page does not include anything related to [wikipedia.org](https://ru.wikipedia.org/w/index.php?search=u%D0%BD%D0%BE%D1%81%D1%82%D1%80%D0%B0%D0%BD%D0%B5%D1%86&title=%D0%A1%D0%BB%D1%83%D0%B6%D0%B5%D0%B1%D0%BD%D0%B0%D1%8F:%D0%9F%D0%BE%D0%B8%D1%81%D0%BA&profile=advanced&fulltext=1&ns0=1) Aliens.
+Plausibly this is a sensitive information.
-* Site [domreg.lt](https://www.domreg.lt/paslaugos/whois/?search=lrkt.lt) show that upkeep term ends in 30/10/2024 23:59:59 (dd/mm/yyyy hh:ii:ss).
-Jurisdictional bodies could have a end of duration just like commoner(s) in the World-Wide-Web.
+* From this Article exists plausibility to align two meanings: Alien and Migrant (or even Invader).
+Antonym of these meanings should be: Autochton, Indigenious local, Native.
 ```

 ```